-For the LOVE of Football: 3 ways to bring football into the Spanish classroom
+For the LOVE of Football: 3 ways to bring football into Spanish class

 I am always looking for ways to bring football into my Spanish class.
 Not fútbol, but fútbol americano!
 As a girl raised in the south, I absolutely love football.
 So when it comes to teaching numbers to 100 in Spanish, I turn to football.